 Oregon is an inspiration even to those who do not come here to live.
-The story of the Willamette River --- our ecological Easter --- has evoked cries of hurrah!
-Across the Nation and in distant parts of the world.
-And we have heard, along with applause for Oregon, lamentation for other states were progress has felled prey to expediency.
+The story of the Willamette River --- our ecological Easter --- has evoked cries of hurrah! across the Nation and in distant parts of the world.
+And we have heard, along with applause for Oregon, lamentations for other states were progress has fallen prey to expediency.

 You and I shouldn’t claim we love Oregon more than anyone else, but we do love this State as much as anyone.
 Our thoughts today and in the deliberations to come must spring from our determination to keep Oregon lovable, and make it more livable.